reown-com/appkit/README.md

   }
 });

-// subscibe to connect
+// subscribe to connect
 web3Connect.on("connect", (provider: any) => {
   const web3 = new Web3(provider); // add provider to web3
 });

-// subscibe to close
+// subscribe to close
 web3Connect.on("close", () => {
   console.log("Web3Connect Modal Closed"); // modal has closed });